Baltimore, MD 21211

 trish

-Click here for a course flyer.
+Click here for a sample 8-week course flyer.

 The course is called "mindfulness-based" because the core teachings are around how to be present in our lives, with ease; in other words, how to be mindful in all of our moments.
 Mindfulness has two main components: 1) being present, focused, attentive, aware and concentrating on THIS MOMENT; and 2) being at ease with, as well as friendly and kind to, our own experiences.
 This course teaches both sets of skills, in detail.